artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 ##### Deep and Bi-directional RNNs
 Deep RNNs allow the capture of more dependencies and thus make better predictions.
 Deep RNNs are multiple regular RNNs stacked together.
 Each regular RNN inside a deep RNN is considered as a layer.
 Each layer calculates its hidden states and passes its activations to the next layer.

 Take the following text example 'I was trying really hard to get a hold of ___.
 Louise, finally answered when I was about to give up.'.
 Regular RNNs will only read what comes before the word that has to be predicted and as a result cannot correctly predict 'Louise' in this example.
 Bi-directional RNNs also read from the end to the beginning thus they also read what comes after the word that has to be predicted.
-To make a prediction ŷ, hidden states from both directions are combined to form one hidden state.
+In bi-directional RNN, to make a prediction ŷ, hidden states from both directions are combined to form one hidden state.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization: Natural Language Processing with Sequence Models](https://www.coursera.org/learn/probabilistic-models-in-nlp)